sidhu177/presentation-aws-lambda/PITCHME.md

 ---
 ### Serverless Application Model

-The SAM example goes here
+- AWS SAM is Amazon's answer to the serverless phenomenon
+- Serverless could be thought of as an abstraction to cloudformation and SAM is AWS's

 ---

 ### Use Cases
 Lambda has found real world use cases in a lot of places. some known examples are:
 - One example of using Lambda is in ETL.
-- its used as infrastructure as code
+- its also used as infrastructure as code like creating instances is terminated
+- taking snapshots of EBS volumes
+- deleting snapshots on schedule
-- its also used for standalone application
+- it could also be used as a standalone application

 ---